-The Boeing-developed Inertial Upper Stage (IUS), an unpiloted, upper-stage booster rocket, could be launched from Titan IV expendable launch vehicles or the Space Shuttle.
+The Boeing-developed Inertial Upper Stage (IUS), an unpiloted, upper-stage booster rocket, could be launched from the Titan 34D or Titan IV expendable launch vehicles or from the Space Shuttle.

-In 1989, the IUS sent the Magellan spacecraft to Venus.
-In 1990, it sent the Galileo to Jupiter and the Ulysses to the sun.
+In 1989, the IUS sent the Magellan and Galileo spacecraft to Venus and Jupiter, respectively.
+In 1990 it sent the Ulysses spacecraft to the sun.
 On Aug.
 6, 2001, an IUS successfully deployed a Defense Support Program satellite for the U.S. Air Force from Cape Canaveral Air Force Station, Fla.

 A typical Boeing IUS mission launched from a Titan IVB involved IUS separation from the rocket’s second-stage booster approximately nine minutes into flight.
 The IUS took over responsibility for the remainder of the powered portion of the flight.
 For the next six hours and 54 minutes, the IUS autonomously performed all functions to place the spacecraft into its proper orbit, some 22,000 miles (35,405 kilometers) above the Earth.
 The first IUS rocket burn occurred a little over one hour into the IUS booster flight.
 The IUS second solid rocket motor ignited about six-and-a-half hours into the flight, followed by a coast phase, and then, separation of the spacecraft.